 EAB has also adopted a credit grading system to facilitate monitoring the quality of the overall portfolio and individual exposures, and changes therein over time.
 Credit exposures are also stressed regularly.
 The Bank's policy is to recognise an impairment allowance based on the credit losses expected to arise over the life of the asset (the lifetime expected credit loss), unless there has been no significant increase in credit risk since origination, in which case the allowance is based on the 12 months' expected credit loss.
-The Bank assesses when a significant increase in credit risk has occurred based on qualitative and qualitative assessments.
+The Bank assesses when a significant increase in credit risk has occurred based on quantitative and qualitative assessments.

-Expected Credit losses ("ECL") has remained fairly stable as at 31 December 2023, and we continue to closely monitor impacts.
+Expected Credit Losses ("ECL") has remained fairly stable as at 31 December 2024, and we continue to closely monitor impacts.

-Further details on loans and advances to customers and debt securities held are set out in notes 14 and 15 of the financial statements.
+Further details on loans and advances to customers and debt securities held are set out in notes 13 and 14 of the financial statements.

-Our approach to credit risk management and monitoring is outlined in more detail in note 34.
+Our approach to credit risk management and monitoring is outlined in more detail in note 33.

+Liquidity

-Liquidity The risk that EAB does not have sufficient Figure 1 and a conservative approach to liquidity risk.
-EAB manages liquidity risk by maintaining adequate reserves a liquidity particular and reserve barrowing facilities financial resources to meet its obligations as they fall due or EAB's business model develops in a way that causes difficulty in attracting adequate funding on reasonable terms.
+The risk that EAB does not have sufficient financial resources to meet its obligations as they fall due or EAB's business model develops in a way that causes difficulty in attracting adequate funding on reasonable terms.
 This also includes the risk that EAB experiences unexpected and/or acute liquidity shocks.
-EAB follows a conservative approach to liquidity risk.
-EAB manages liquidity risk by maintaining adequate reserves, a liquidity portfolio, banking facilities and reserve borrowing facilities and by continuously monitoring and reviewing actual and forecast cash flows (both stressed and unstressed).
+EAB follows a conservative approach to liquidity risk, maintaining adequate reserves, a liquidity portfolio, Banking facilities and reserve borrowing facilities and by continuously monitoring and reviewing actual and forecast cash flows (both stressed and unstressed).